HCL-TECH-SOFTWARE/sample-react-script-application/README.md

     ![web developer dashboard themes](./img/wdd-themes-9.png)

     - Save your change and push the updates to the theme to the server.

+If deploying after CF201:

+    - A new Deferred with React theme profile was added that includes React v16 which can be used on pages contain React script applications.

+11. Upload the script app.

     - In the DX Web Developer Dashboard go to Script Applications and hit refresh.
 Since you linked the build folder into the scripts folder in step 8, you should now see the react-meme application.
     - Script Applications are stored as content in the CMS, and the sp-config.json file in the src folder configures the DX Web Developer Dashboard appropriately.
 See the documentation on [command line push support](https://help.hcltechsw.com/digital-experience/8.5/script-portlet/cmd_line_push_cmd.html) for more information.
     - You can now push the application to the server using the push option.

     ![web developer dashboard themes](./img/wdd-script-1.png)

+    - Alternatively you can use dxclient to push the script application.
+For more information see [here]{https://help.hcltechsw.com/digital-experience/9.5/containerization/scriptapplications.html#scriptapplications__section_um4_jqg_w4b}

     - Create a new page in DX and choose the React profile for it in the advanced page settings.
 You should see the react-meme application listed under Script Applications.
 Add it to the page and exit edit mode.